 7. Rulings on disputes can be challenged.

 Was your dispute denied?
 You have the right to request more documentation to support the creditor’s decision.
-Another option is to reach out to the creditor to learn more about why your claim was denied.
+Another option is to reach out to them to learn more about why your claim was denied.

 You can also submit a new dispute, but that doesn’t release your liability in the meantime.
 It just forces the creditor to make a note in your credit file detailing what has transpired thus far.
 (Note: you must challenge the outcome within 10 days of learning the decision for the note to be placed on your credit report).